App To Open Archived Messages Mac

 Using Parameters

 JavaScript functions are written with positional parameters, comma-separated variables, contained within parentheses, following the function name.
-In Listing 13-12, the displayError
+In Listing 13-12, the displayError function from Listing 13-10 has been updated to accept two positional parameters—an error message and a list of buttons to display.

 JAVASCRIPT